awuehler/juke.lute/999.songs/notes_folders.md

 ## General Expectations

   - Each new ZIP file uploaded to this project will contain new tunes at a minimum

   - These *.abc files will be renamed, copied, or moved at will

   - Individual *.abc files may be edited and changed without notice to improve tune playback

+  - Always remove OR rename the previous juke folders before unzipping a new version of each juke.<instrument> ZIP file